cea-hpc/phobos/doc/admin_commands.md

 default_layout = raid1
 ```

-If an alias is defined, you can set it as default instead of the layout:
+If a profile is defined, you can set it as default instead of the layout:

 ```
 [store]
-default_alias = simple
+default_profile = simple

-[alias "simple"]
+[profile "simple"]
 layout = raid1
 lyt-params = repl_count=1
 ```